 Step 1: Communicate

-Provide Access to Support: Be aware that students may experience technology or connectivity challenges.
-Let them know they can seek help from the UF Computing Help Desk.
+- Provide Access to Support: Students may experience technology or connectivity challenges.
+Let them know they can seek help from the UF Computing Help Desk at (352) 392-4357.

 Step 2: Create a Plan